Facebook Tips & Strategies

 On a Mobile Device (Facebook App)

-Finding your follower list on the mobile app is usually more direct and user-friendly.
-Again, make sure you've switched to interacting as your Page within the app.
+Finding your follower list on the mobile app is usually more straightforward.
+Again, ensure you've switched to managing as your Page within the app.

 1. Open the Facebook app and tap the menu icon (your profile picture in the bottom-right for iOS, top-right for Android).